dosbox-staging/dosbox-staging/website/docs/getting-started/next-steps.md

 might be outdated (e.g., mentioning DOSBox issues that have long been fixed), some of the comments document important issues present in the original games.
-That's one very common trap to fall into, thinking that certain game bugs are caused by emulation and therefore must be fixable at the DOSBox level.
-Often they're bugs present in the original games, so you just need to live with them or work around them.
+That's one very common trap to fall into, thinking that certain game bugs are caused by emulation and, therefore, must be fixable at the DOSBox level.
+Often these bugs are present in the original games, so you just need to live with them or work around them.

 [VOGONS](https://www.vogons.org/)